 Learn more about connecting shapes

-To customise the connection points on a shape, you can define your own custom shape style and specify exactly where the connection points should be located around the shape perimeter.
+You can define your own custom shape style and specify exactly where the connection points should be located around the shape perimeter.
 The custom coordinates you specify in the shape style override the default connection points.
-In this way, you can add or delete connection points, or change their positions.

 Add new points in